why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/dnf.md

 `info`: provides basic information about the package including name, version, release, and description.

-`reinstall`: reinstalls the currently installed package.
+`reinstall`: reinstall the currently installed package.

 `upgrade`: checks the repositories for newer packages and updates them.